The purpose of governance is to facilitate effective, entrepreneurial and prudent management that can deliver long-term success.

 - management of the active portfolio of change delivery and the backlog.

 4. Service Performance Board

-The Service Performance Board is chaired by the Head of Service Operations and is responsible for customer satisfaction and:
+The Service Performance Board is chaired by the Director of Customer Success and is responsible for customer satisfaction and:

 - Operational performance to meet defined service performance standards.